BrewBlox/brewblox-documentation/docs/user/control_chains.md

 ### Adding a mutex block

-To prevent simultaneous simultaneous cooling and heating, we add a constraint to the actuaor pins.
+To prevent simultaneous simultaneous cooling and heating, we add a constraint to the digital actuators.
-The Actuator Pins are linked to a Mutex (**mut**ually **ex**clusive) Block.
+The actuators are linked to a Mutex (**mut**ually **ex**clusive) Block.
 When one of them already holds the Mutex, the other one cannot turn on.
 This ensures only one will ever be active at the same time.
 The Mutex block has an additional wait time setting: when the heater has been ON, the cooler has to wait at least 30 minutes.
 This prevents quickly alternating.